ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 Lets think back to the example from the beginning we would like to create:
 <script src="https://gist.github.com/ciferkey/a0b1421b853b6c9ccaa4da308fe3fe58.js"></script>

 You will notice that inside the lambda block passed to the "workbook" expression we want to have a similar looking "sheet" expression (starting on line 2).
-If we think back to the explanation of how the "workbook" expression works we realize that the "sheet" *expression* is actually a call to a method named "statement" on the implicit Workbook object.
+If we think back to the explanation of how the "workbook" expression works we realize that the "sheet" *expression* is actually a call to a method named "sheet" on the implicit Workbook object.
 However Workbook is a class from Apache POI that we do not have control over and it does not have any method like that!
 So what we need is a clean mechanism to enhance the existing Java classes from the API.

 If we were working in Java some options to achieve this are: